SougataMukherjee/interview-kit/theory/html.md

 A security feature that restricts how resources can be fetched from another domain. it improves Security and avoids browser blocking of cross-domain API requests **Q33: How do you optimize HTML for SEO?**
-- Use semantic tags
+- Use semantic tags ( header, main, article, nav )
-- Proper headings (H3–H6)
+- Proper headings ( H3–H6 )
-- Meta description
+- Meta tag - title, description, viewport
 - Alt attributes for images
 - Structured data